Building powerful philanthropy

 We also want to inspire funders and philanthropists to push the boundaries and look for new ways to increase impact, for instance through our work on exciting innovations from around the world, how grant-makers can use data to improve their funding practice, and systems change.
 At times we bring funders together to drive approaches forward.
 Working with a group of research and funding partners, we have published our case for a collective approach to digital transformation and are convening groups of interested parties to put collective digital transformation projects into practice.

-Improving and increasing giving
+Improving and increasing charitable giving

 Beyond supporting funders we make interventions where we think the impact of the sector as a whole could be improved.

 We have worked to grow and improve the availability of philanthropy advice, so that more people are encouraged and supported to give effectively.
-Our 2010 report exploring how to stimulate the provision and take up of philanthropy advice resulted in the set-up of the Philanthropy Advisors Forum, which later joined forces with other organisations to became Philanthropy Impact.
+Our 2010 report exploring how to stimulate the provision and take up of philanthropy advice resulted in the set-up of the Philanthropy Advisors Forum, which later joined forces with other organisations to become Philanthropy Impact.

 Our analysis of how charitable funders share knowledge identified a key gap, so we worked with ACF and other partners to pilot a knowledge-sharing site, which today still exists as the Funder Network.